 System Health: To Monitor Performance

-The following activity will walk you through the process of viewing and aborting running processes, as well as the use of the Request Profiler (SM205070) form in MYOB Advanced and the Developer Tools of the browser.
+The following activity will walk you through the process of viewing and aborting running processes, as well as the use of the Request Profiler (SM205070) form in MYOB Acumatica and the Developer Tools of the browser.

 Attention: This activity is based on the U100 dataset.
 If you are using another dataset, or if any system settings have been changed in U100, these changes can affect the workflow of the activity and the results of the processing.
 To avoid any issues, restore the U100 dataset to its initial state.